Companies across the country are still falling short on diversity, equity and inclusion (DEI).

 The team at Intelligent Medical Objects is committed to improving healthcare, and their clinical terminology and insights solutions are used by more than 500,000 physicians across the country.
 CEO Ann Barnes recognizes that tension can be constructive, and in building an inclusive culture, seeks to turn human differences into stronger, more understanding relationships.

-Diversity is important, but its only the first step.
+Diversity is important, but it’s only the first step.
 What actions does your team and leaders take to ensure all your employees have the support they need to thrive?

 We value diversity because — among many things — it brings difference, and difference can create constructive tension.
 We at Intelligent Medical Objects (IMO) believe tension, when harnessed, leads to powerful outcomes like stronger relationships, better problem-solving, more innovation, heightened purpose and remarkably rewarding work.